hzeller/cnc-slot/README.md

     harness inside the machine terminate in one place with a specific interface.
   * Non Goals: Explicitly does not define the interfacing on the data side - USB, Ethernet, Wireless ?
 GCode or simple Sub-D25 stepper input ?
 LCD display and user interface or not ?
+SD-Card reading ?
-    This is part of the feature-set provided by the cartridge, but not part of the electrical connection to the actuators and switches of the machine.
+    This is part of the feature-set provided by the cartridge, but _not_ part of the electrical connection to the actuators and switches of the machine.
-  * Should cover typical 3D printers, smaller CNC machines or laser cutters.
+  * Should cover typical 3D printers, smaller CNC routers or laser cutters.
     * Of course, not every possible configuration can be supported with a limited connector with fixed pins but that is explicitly a non-goal.
 This is to define the basic functions that is needed for 98% of all devices.